 Traditional servers also come with some security issues.
 A Distributed Denial-of-Service (DDOS) Attack is where one or many computers send repeated requests to your website in order to overload the system or to repeatedly guess a password until they gain access.
 There are many other types of attacks too.
-By installing Cloudflare we mitigate a lot of these issues.
+By using Cloudflare we mitigate a lot of these issues.
 As an added bonus Cloudflare also has built-in caching support.

 If you take one thing away from this page let it be have a regular backup schedule, and test to make sure you can restore from those backups.
 WordPress has such a large ecosystem that it's impossible for plugin and theme developers to thoroughly test their product with every combination of other plugins and themes out there.
 This means that when you update a plugin or theme there will always be the possibility that something goes wrong.
 This is why it is vital to have a backup that you can quickly restore from which prevents your site from being down for long periods of time.